 Davinder: I used to go to churches, nonprofits, synagogues, lots of organizations.
 Everyone had their own niche – whether it was medical treatment, food, addiction support, etc. They were on one track and offered one service.
 I wanted to start an organization with a step by step process – go from feeding, to hygiene, to housing.
 I didn’t know of anyone else doing integrated approaches like this.

 The challenges faced by the homeless population go beyond food, and encompass a complex web that includes food, but also sanitation, housing, addiction and finding meaning and purpose in life.

 Can you describe the work of Duwara Consciousness Foundation, for those who haven’t heard of it before?

 We provide accessible and nutritious vegetarian food (no eggs, fish or flesh) to those in need.
 This is currently in operation via our mobile Food Trailer.
-Our next goal is to offer hygiene services (laundry and showers) through our mobile Shower Trailer.
-Our ultimate and final goal is to provide individuals and families a conduit to permanent housing through our Land Project.
+We also offer mobile hygiene services through our Shower Trailer which offers seven shower stalls and two washer-dryer units.
+As many of our homeless neighbors are transient, the mobility of our food and shower trailers enable us to serve them wherever they reside.
+Our ultimate goal is to provide individuals and families a conduit to permanent housing through our Land Project.